creativescala/creative-scala/src/pages/generative/exercises.md

 ```
 </div>

-Now create, say, a thousand random points using the techniques we learned in the previous chapter and a random distribution of your choice.
+Now create, say, a thousand random points using the techniques we learned in the previous chapter on lists and a random distribution of your choice.
 You should end up with a `List[Random[Point]]`.

 <div class="solution">
 Something like the following should work.